MichaelCurrin/javascript-bundling-quickstarts/README.md

 ### Install project dependencies

 Run this command to install dependencies for _all_ quickstarts.
-Otherwise skip to the next section to install dependencies for a chosen project.
+Or skip to the next section to install dependencies for one quickstart at a time.

 ```sh
 $ make install